dhoyle/splicedocs-jekyll/pages/Securing/Security/SchemaRestriction.md

 If you see the table description, you have access.
 If you see a message stating that _"No schema exists with the name `SYS`,"_&nbsp; you don't have access to the table; use the view instead.

 If you believe that you need access to a table in a restricted schema, contact your Database Administrator.

+## Upgrading to Splice Machine with Schema Restriction  {#upgrading}

+If you've been using a version of Splice Machine earlier than release 2.8 and are upgrading, there are some very important things you need to know about schema restriction:

+* Schema restriction is ON by default.
+The [next section](#enable) describes how to disable this feature if you don't want the security that it provides.
+* For non-administrative users of your database to have any access to your schema(s), you must explicitly &nbsp;&nbsp[`GRANT ACCESS`](sqlref_statements_grant.html#SchemaSyntax) to those users on the schema(s).
+* You can grant access to all users by granting access to the `PUBLIC` user.
+*

 ## Enabling and Disabling the Schema Restriction Feature  {#enable}